Abzraja/Web-Design-Challenge/README.md

 I have attempted to meet all the requirements.

 ## Bonus
-I attempted some of the bonuses such as the bootswatch theme and the active visualisation navigation.
+I attempted some of the bonuses such as
+* Bootswatch theme
+* Active visualisation navigation.
+* Glyphicon - I only put a single glyphicon on the index page.
+I ran out of time to include it on all pages.

 ## Files
 * All the html and css files are in the root directory.